 In January, construction of almost a mile of new eastbound lanes finished and two lanes of traffic were shifted onto new pavement between U.S. 1 (Baltimore Pike) and Fellowship Drive.
 The contractor then began Stage 2 work to widen the westbound side of the highway at the western end of the project.

-Following the shift, crews began installing parts of the stormwater drainage system on the westbound side, including construction of a long pre-cast box culvert (right) east of Evergreen Drive.
+Following the shift, Stage 2 construction of the new westbound lanes expanded to include the entire work zone.
+Crews earlier in 2019 began installing parts of the stormwater drainage system on the westbound side, including construction of a long pre-cast box culvert (right) east of Evergreen Drive.
 The culvert will carry runoff under the roadway to a large drainage basin on the westbound side of the highway.

 Construction over the winter also completed installation of a relocated gas main on the new bridge over the Webb Creek (left), allowing crews to finish preparing the eastbound side of the new structure for concrete deck paving in April.